Answers to Your Truck Accident FAQs From a Knowledgeable Kent Lawyer

-It doesn’t matter if you were hurt in a crash with an overturned tractor-trailer or badly injured after getting rear-ended by a semi-truck, Kent truck accident attorney Zach Herschensohn can protect your rights and get you maximum compensation.
+It doesn’t matter if you were hurt in a crash with an overturned tractor-trailer or badly injured after getting rear-ended by a semi-truck, Attorney Zach Herschensohn will fight to protect your rights and pursue maximum compensation.

 Liability may fall on multiple parties, including the truck driver, trucking company, shipping company, broker, truck manufacturer, or a third party involved in your accident.
 Unlike a crash between two cars, where there’s usually only two insurance companies to deal with, a truck accident can involve multiple insurance providers.

 In order to pursue a claim for damages after a truck accident, you must prove someone else’s negligence contributed to your crash.
 Liability may fall on multiple parties, and an experienced truck accident attorney will be able to determine who’s legally responsible for your crash by: